Updates, commentary, training and advice on immigration and asylum law

-Duty to issue residence cards within six months of application
+Duty to issue residence documents within six months of application

-The Home Office is legally obliged to issue a residence card within six months of application.
+The Home Office is legally obliged to issue an EU law residence document within six months of application.
 The Immigration (EEA) Regulations 2006 as amended state at paragraph 17(3):

 On receipt of an application under paragraph (1) or (2) and the documents that are required to accompany the application the Secretary of State shall immediately issue the applicant with a certificate of application for the residence card and the residence card shall be issued no later than six months after the date on which the application and documents are received.

 This reflects Article 10(1) of Directive 2004/38/EC.
 However, there is no mention of this duty in the Home Office’s instructions to caseworkers, nor even in the policy on prioritising applications.
 Given that the junior civil servants dealing with such cases refer to the policies not the regulations, there is considerable potential here for breach of these provisions by the Home Office.

 If the Home Office does fail in its duty to issue within 6 months, pursuing a legal remedy can difficult and may well be disproportionate depending on the losses and inconvenience experienced.
-It is possible to seek damages for breaches of EU law, though, and an award of £40,000 is reported as having been made in one case involving a 19 month delay in issuing documents.
+It is possible to seek damages for breaches of EU law, though, as discussed at the end of the blog post.

-More pressingly, most people will just want to get hold of the residence card for which they have applied.
+More pressingly, most people will just want to get hold of the residence document for which they have applied.
 How can they do so?

 Past policy on expediting residence document applications

-Back on 26 February 2014 I wrote the following short post alerting readers to the possibility of applying to expedite (fancy lawyer-speak for “speed up”) an EU residence card application:
+Back on 26 February 2014 I wrote the following short post alerting readers to the possibility of applying to expedite an EU residence card application: